2025-26 STAFF ANNOUNCEMENT

 Skills Coach

-Pat Cannone enters his fourth season with the program.
-After spending the past two seasons as head coach at the 16U level, he will now assist as a skills coach while also assisting the 16U team.
+Pat Cannone enters his fifth season with the program.
+After spending two seasons as head coach at the 16U level, he serves as an assistant coach at the 16U level as well as a skills coach for the program.
+Off of the ice, Cannone helps oversee the program's player development and advancement initiatves.

-Cannone also works with Lakonic Sports Agency based in Kelowna, British Columbia.
+Cannone works as a player advisor with Lakonic Sports Agency based in Kelowna, British Columbia.
 He was represented by Lakonic at the end of his playing career and will serve as a player representative, dedicated to guiding athletes throughout their hockey careers.

 Pat's distinguished playing career included 10 professional seasons highlighted by making his NHL debut with the Minnesota Wild in 2016-17.
 He was team captain for the AHL's Chicago Wolves and spent two seasons playing in Germany.